aceyiyuan/aceyiyuan/README.md

 👯 I’m looking to collaborate on projects that use the Django framework.
 Send me a message if you need a hand.

+👨🏻‍💻 Most of my projects from last year were written in Python.

 💬 Ask me about machine learning, data collection, processing, and visualization.
 I also have knowledge in the healthcare field.

 📫 How to reach me: You can email me at org.sugar@gmail.com.